Stem Cells and Neuroinflammatory Disease Modelling

 Hartley, B.J., Watmuff, B., Hunt, C.P.J., Haynes, J.M. & Pouton, C.W.
 (2014) In vitro differentiation of pluripotent stem cells towards either forebrain GABAergic or midbrain dopaminergic neurons.
 'Neural Stem Cell Assays' Ed: Kaur, N and Vermuri, M C, John Wiley & Sons.

-- Jon Niclis, Clare Parish, Lachlan Thompson (Howard Florey Institute)
+- Jon Niclis, Clare Parish, Lachlan Thompson (Florey Institute)

 - Professor Colin Pouton (MIPS)